 Nestled in the heart of the Willamette Valley wine region, you will find Remy Wines.
 This winery is led by lesbian winemaker Remy Drabkin, who also happens to be the city’s mayor.
 Drabkin is a co-founder and president of Wine Country Pride.
 This organization is responsible for most annual Pride Month events, including the Queer Wine Fest.
 You understand why we had to include this awesome event in our LGBTQI+ Oregon Travel Guide.
 This unique celebration brings together queer-owned wineries, queer-made wines, and queer-grown vines from across the country, creating an outdoor tasting like no other.

 Oregon’s third-largest city, which houses the University of Oregon and the second-biggest LGBTQI+ community, celebrates Pride in August.
 For the rest of the year, Eugene’s cute queer neighborhood Whiteaker is the place to explore in this progressive hub.

 Crater Lake National Park

-From the deepest woods in Oregon to the windy and rough but magnificent Pacific coast.
-It was a four-hour drive from the Umpqua River valley along the impressive coast all the way north to Lincoln Beach.
-Our hotel was the perfect base to go for long walks along the beach, enjoy the handsome surfer boys at the Pacific City Beach, and sit down for a spectacular sunset at the Boiler Bay State Scenic Viewpoint.
-The view over the seaboard, the palm trees, and the whales was definitely one of our highlights.
-So make sure to plan some extra days in your itinerary for Oregon’s Pacific coast.
+We drove from the deepest woods to the magnificent Pacific Coast of Oregon.
+It was a four-hour drive from the Umpqua River valley along the ocean all the way north to Lincoln Beach.
+It is the perfect place for long walks along the sea and enjoy the handsome surfer boys at Pacific City Beach.
+Sitting down for a spectacular sunset at the Boiler Bay State Scenic Viewpoint is an absolute must.
+And if you are lucky, you might be greeted by a whale or two.